-The Company has only one class of equity shares having face value Rs.10/- per share.
+The Company has only one class of equity share having face value Rs.
+10/- per share.
 All these shares have the same rights and preferences with respect to the payment of dividend, repayment of capital and voting.
-The dividend proposed by your Board of Directors is subject to the approval of shareholders in the ensuing Annual General Meeting.

 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.